What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 - Higher threshold: Must demonstrate "extraordinary ability"

-- Still a nonimmigrant visa: Not a green card; you still need to go through the green card process eventually
+- Still a nonimmigrant visa: Not a green card; you will ultimately still need a green card pathway

-If your employer is willing to support you, the EB-2 PERM labor certification is the most traditional green card path.
-But its disadvantages are also clear:
+If your employer is willing to provide support, EB-2 PERM labor certification is the most traditional green card pathway.
+But its disadvantages are clear:

 - Employer-dependent: The entire process is initiated and controlled by the employer